percona/psmdb-docs/docs/install/index.md

 Find the full list of supported platforms for Percona Server for MongoDB on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb) page.

-## Install Percona Server for MongoDB Basic
+## Install Percona Server for MongoDB basic build

 You can use any of the easy-install guides but **we recommend using the package manager of your operating system** for a convenient and quick way to try the software first.